sowmi06/Matrix-multiplication-using-CUDA-C/README.md

 # Matrix-multiplication-using-CUDA-C
-Code to perform matrix multiplication using CUDA C
+This Repository contains the CUDA C code to perform matrix multiplication.